kivarsson-va/health-apis-fhir-resources/r4/README.md

 # r4

 All needed models for R4 resources and datatypes are housed here.
-This includes Java models for all R4 supported resources (CoverageEligibilityResponse and Patient), and all needed datatypes.
+This includes Java models for all R4 supported resources (below), and all needed datatypes.
 Also includes the appropriate tests for each Java model.

+Current Supported Resources:
+  * Patient
+  * CoverageEligibilityResponse